BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 1) If you use the program with Tesseract OCR, I would recommend to install tesseract 4 (instead of tesseract 5).
 Because the results is more accurate when using with tesseract 4 (at least for recognition of text (writing) in Chinese language).

 2) If you use the program with Tesseract OCR, you also need to download model data for tesseract-ocr and copy [.traineddata](https://github.com/tesseract-ocr/tessdata) files to data folder of tesseract-ocr (for example for tesseract-ocr 4.0 it would be this folder **/usr/share/tesseract-ocr/4.00/tessdata/**).
-Or alternatively you can put these files in whatever folder you like and run program with `--tessdata-dir` cli option and point to the folder where model data files are located.
+Or alternatively you can put these files in whatever folder you like and run program with `--tessdata-dir` command line option and point to the folder where model data files are located.

 3) By default program uses Tesseract OCR with language set as **chi_all**, *.traineddata files for which you can download by [this link](https://github.com/gumblex/tessdata_chi).